 When does it happen?
 What does it feel like?

 Under normal circumstances, lucid dreaming will occur during rapid eye movement (REM) sleep.
 Few people experience it spontaneously.
 However, others train themselves to start dreaming lucidly, or to become better at it.
 The extent to which a person can manipulate their dream if they are lucid while dreaming also varies to a great degree.
 Some people may simply wake up instantly upon realizing that they had been dreaming.
-Other people may have the ability to influence their own actions while they are dreaming, or parts of the dream itself.
-Some lucid dreamers have been reported to control and manipulate even the narrative of the dream to have a pleasant experience.

 The feeling of being in a lucid dream can be extremely realistic and vivid.
-Its is almost as real as the feeling of grass under your feet walking at the park or the warmth of the afternoon sun on your skin.
+It is almost as real as the feeling of grass under your feet walking at the park or the warmth of the afternoon sun on your skin.
 Things can get very intimidating in some cases.
 Emotions may be intensified, gripping you with fear and uneasiness in the inability to perceive the situation in a dream beyond your control.
 Lucid dreamers often share their experiences of being terrified in their initial journey before they identify and learn to enjoy their dreams.
 It is said that you’ll feel a greater sense of happiness and pleasure from engaging in enjoyable activities that you want, once you learn to assert conscious control within your own dream.

 What are the benefits and applications of lucid dreaming?